OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md

 eyJhbGciOiAibm9uZSIsICJ0eXAiOiAiSldUIn0K.eyJ1c2VybmFtZSI6ImFkbWluaW5pc3RyYXRvciIsImlzX2FkbWluIjp0cnVlLCJpYXQiOjE1MTYyMzkwMjIsImV4cCI6MTUxNjI0MjYyMn0.
 ```

-Some implementation try and avoid this by explicitly blocking the use of the `none` algorithm.
+Some implementations try and avoid this by explicitly blocking the use of the `none` algorithm.
 If this is done in a case-insensitive way, it may be possible to bypass by specifying an algorithm such as `NoNe`.

 #### ECDSA "Psychic Signatures"

 A vulnerability was identified in Java version 15 to 18 where they did not correctly validate ECDSA signatures in some circumstances ([CVE-2022-21449](https://neilmadden.blog/2022/04/19/psychic-signatures-in-java/), known as "psychic signatures").
-If one of these vulnerable version is used parse a JWT using the `ES256` algorithm, this can be used to completely bypass the signature verification by tampering the body and then replacing the signature with the following value:
+If one of these vulnerable version is used to parse a JWT using the `ES256` algorithm, this can be used to completely bypass the signature verification by tampering the body and then replacing the signature with the following value:

 ```txt
 MAYCAQACAQA